NEU-SNS/intl-iot/Getting_Started.md

 4) Create a text file containing the paths to each input pcap file, with each path on a new line.
 You may name the text file whatever you would like.

 ### Run Pipeline
-Usage: `./model.sh exp_list intermediate_dir features_dir model_dir device_name pcap_path result_path`
+Usage: `./model.sh [OPTION]...`

-For input, this pipeline requires several items:
+For input, this pipeline has several options:
-- `exp_list` - the text file that contains paths to input pcap files that will be used to generate the models.
-If you are using your own dataset, this is the file you created in Step 4.
+- `-i EXP_LIST_PATH` - the path to text file containing filepaths to the pcap files to be used to generate machine learning models.
+To see the format of this text file, please see the [exp_list.txt](#exp_listtxt) section below).
+Default is `exp_list.txt`.
-- `intermediate_dir` - the path to the directory where the script will create and put decoded pcap files.
+- `-t IMD_DIR` - the path to the directory where the script will create and put decoded pcap files.
+Default is `tagged-intermediate/us/`.
-- `features_dir` - the path to the directory where the script will create and put analyzed files.
+- `-f FEATURES_DIR` - the path to the directory where the script will create and put analyzed files.
+Default is `features/us/`.
-- `model_dir` - the path to the directory where the script will create and put generated models.
+- `-m MODELS_DIR` - the path to the directory where the script will create and put generated models.
+Default is `tagged-models/us/`.
+- `-k` - generate a model using the kmeans algorithm.
+- `-n` - generate a mdoel using the knn algorithm.
+- `-r` - generate a model using the rf algorithm.
+- `-p PCAP_PATH` - the path to the pcap file with unknown device activity.
+Default is `yi_camera_sample.pcap`.
-- `device_name` - the name of the device that generated the data in the pcap file of unknown device activity.
-This argument should match the name of a `device_name` directory (see Step 3).
+- `-d DEVICE_NAME` - the name of the device that generated the data in `PCAP_PATH`.
+This argument should match the name of a `device_name` directory (see the [exp_list.txt](#exp_listtxt) section below).
+Default is `yi-camera`.
+- `-l MODEL_NAME` - the name of the model to be used to the predict the device activity in `PCAP_PATH`.
+Choose from kmeans, knn, or rf.
+Default is `rf`.
-- `pcap_path` - the path to a pcap file of unknown device activity.
+- `-o RESULT_PATH` - the path to a CSV file to write the results of predicting the device activity of `PCAP_PATH`.
+Default is `sample.csv`.
-- `result_path` - the path to a CSV file to output the results.
+- `-h` - display the help message.

-Note: If you are using your own datasets, you do not need to create any of the directories nor the output CSV file listed above; the script will generate them.
-If you are using the provided dataset, the directories are already included; use the example below.
+Note: You do not need to create any of the directories nor the output CSV file; the script will generate them.
+If you are using the provided dataset, you can run the script just by using `./model.sh`, as all arguments for the provided dataset are the default arguments.

 For output, a CSV file is produced, which contains the device activity prediction.
 For more information about the contents of the CSV file, see the output section in [model/README.md](model/README.md#output).

-Example: `./model.sh exp_list.txt tagged-intermediate/us/ features/us/ tagged-models/us/ yi-camera yi_camera_sample.pcap sample.csv`
+Example: `./model.sh -i exp_list.txt -rn -d yi-camera -l knn -p yi_camera_sample.pcap -o sample.csv`
    - Output: TShark decodes the pcap files listed in `exp_list.txt`, which is written to the `tagged-intermediate/us/` directory.
 Features are then extracted to the `features/us/` directory.
-Using the features, a machine learning model is created in the `tagged-models/us/` directory.
-The pcap file `yi_camera_sample.pcap` is then sent into the model and results are produced to `sample.csv`.
+Using the features, two machine learning models are created in the `tagged-models/us/` directory using the `rf` and `knn` algorithms.
+The pcap file `yi_camera_sample.pcap` is then sent into the `knn` model and results are produced to `sample.csv`.

 For more information about the files and directories in this section, see [model/model_details.md](model/model_details.md).
 For step by step instructions on how this pipeline works, see [model/model_sample.ipynb](model/model_sample.ipynb).